foxleigh81/strip-ai/README.md

 3. Open your browser and navigate to the provided localhost URL

+Note: The development server does not work as well as the build version as some items are injected at build time

 ## Usage

 1. Paste your text containing em-dashes (—), en-dashes (–), smart quotes (" "), extra whitespace, or emoji into the input textarea